ton-community/ton-docs/docs/develop/dapps/ton-connect/transactions.md

 After confirmation, we may see our transaction complete at [tonscan.org](https://tonscan.org/tx/pCA8LzWlCRTBc33E2y-MYC7rhUiXkhODIobrZVVGORg=).

-## What happens if user rejects transaction request?
+## What happens if the user rejects a transaction request?

 It's pretty easy to handle request rejection, but when you're developing some project it's better to know what would happen in advance.

-When user clicks "Cancel" in popup in wallet application, an exception is thrown: `Error: [TON_CONNECT_SDK_ERROR] Wallet declined the request`.
-This error can be considered final (unlike connection cancellation) - if it has been raised, then the requested transaction will definitely not happen until next request is sent.
+When a user clicks "Cancel" in the popup in the wallet application, an exception is thrown: `Error: [TON_CONNECT_SDK_ERROR] Wallet declined the request`.
+This error can be considered final (unlike connection cancellation) - if it has been raised, then the requested transaction will definitely not happen until the next request is sent.